 - Mr. Jason Sutton , HII-Newport News Shipbuilding

 Ms. Sheila Wilson, Hampton Roads Planning District Commission

-Federal capabilities in the HRMFFA region are spread throughout eleven of the thirteen localities comprising the Alliance with impact in all communities.
+Federal capabilities in the HRMFFA region are spread throughout eleven of the sixteen localities comprising the Alliance with impact in all communities.

 Click HERE to view and download the entire Federal Capabilities Map.